 I am SO ANNOYED.
 When will people get this straight??!
 If you’re an immigrant to this country, then you’re first generation.
 If your kids are born here, then they are second generation.
 So who are you — first- or second-generation?

 This is really important because of the hating on immigrants.
-Most people wrongly assume that the American-born child of immigrants are first-generation American.
-If that’s the case, then what are the immigrant parents?
-Are they the zero generation?
+Most people wrongly assume that the American-born child of immigrants are the first-generation American.
+Well, let’s take a minute to think about that: If American-born kids like me are first gens, then what are my immigrant parents?
+Are they the zero generation, with zero identity?
 Which leads to my pet peeve…

 White, non-Latino America is at an all-time low of 65%, according to a new PEW Research Center report.
 By 2055, whites will no longer be a majority and no single racial or ethnic group will take its place.
 And by 2065, one in four people living in this great country will be Latino.

 For the past 50 years, Latinos have been the fastest-growing immigrant group, accounting for 47% of all immigrants.
 But issues like the crackdown on undocumented Mexicans has slowed the Latino community’s overall expansion.
 This is true whether we’re talking about the first- or second-generation.